 Prior to joining Tufts, Ciuffetelli was an assistant coach at West Chester University.
 In 2016, he helped the Golden Rams to a second-place finish in the Pennsylvania State Athletics Conference (PSAC) and to their first NCAA Tournament appearance since 2002.
 Ciuffetelli was also an assistant coach at Muhlenberg College for three seasons.

 Jake Beverlin was named the head men’s soccer coach at University of Massachusetts Boston in February 2013.
 Beverlin came to UMass Boston after serving as the head assistant men’s soccer coach at Bunker Hill Community College in Charlestown since 2009.
 Having coached and competed at all levels both in the United States and in Europe, Beverlin will be tasked with making the men’s soccer program one of the top teams both in the Little East Conference and in Division III. more>>

 CARLOS RUIZ – University of Massachusetts (Lowell)

 Carlos Ruiz has served as Director of Operations for UMass Lowell’s mens soccer program for the last three years.
 He is also Regional Technical Director for FC Stars. more>>

 RICH WEINREBE – University of New Hampshire

-Rich Weinrebe returns to his alma mater in the role of assistant coach after spending two seasons at Southern New Hampshire University.
-While with the Penmen, he helped the team to a 2013 NCAA Division II National Championship title after they posted a record of 22-1-1 overall and a perfect NE-10 conference mark of 13-0-0.
-It was the first time SNHU won the national championship since 1989.
-After falling in the season opener to Post, the Penmen won their next 20 games en route to the NCAA Title. more>>
+Rich Weinrebe serves as Associate Head Coach of the UNH mens soccer program.
+He helped to lead the team to a 12-4-2 finish, a conference championship and the first round of the NCAA tournament in 2018.
+Weinrebe returned to his alma mater in 2014 after spending two seasons at Southern New Hampshire University.
+At SNHU, he helped the team to a 2013 NCAA Division II National Championship title after they posted a record of 22-1-1 overall and a perfect NE-10 conference mark of 13-0-0. more>>

 TONY BASSETT – University of Rhode Island